Mortimer333/tetraquark/README.md

 Tetraquark is PHP library that helps analyse code (file has to be in UTF-8).

 # Overview
-Main purpose of this library is to provide basic functionality to help with code analysis.
+The main purpose of this library is to provide basic functionality to help with code analysis.
 By code analysing I mean turning lines of code into objects that other scripts/libraries can understand.
 It helps with tasks such as:
 - minifying
-- beautifing
+- beautifying
 - sniffing
 - mapping
 - etc.

+# Real life example
+Let's take for example that you were tasked to write beautifier for project but the language you are writing in doesn't have any available beautifier that follows rules set in your project.
+Now instead of wasting time on writing basic functionality for your project you might want to pick up this library that will analyse code for you and output code ready for beautifying.
+Or, if the language in which your project is written is doesn't have analyser you might use it core functionality to write it by yourself, still saving a lot of time and effort.

+It resolves issues like:
+- UTF-8 multibyte characters - thanks to `Content` library retrieving letters and string manipulation is quite easy, quick and will never return trash characters
+- Movement on text - `Tetraquark\Str` class is already packed with method to help you move around code and find what you need
+- Instructions Trie - prefix map done with UX in mind (check it out in `Write your own analyser` section)
+- Flexibility - defining instruction and creating additional logic is as easy as creating new function.
+No additional handlers or resolvers - just find letter and set caret position.

 # How to use
 ```php